StackStorm/st2/docs/source/install/all_in_one.rst

 * |st2| FLOW - HTML5 based Graphical Workflow editor.
 Use this to visualize, edit, and share workflows.
 * |st2| Role Based Access Control.
 Apply fine-grained controls to actions and rules to fit into the most complex of environments.
 * |st2| LDAP Authentication Support.
-Integrate with your existing authentication directory.G
+Integrate with your existing authentication directory.

 Supported Platforms
 ###################